Medical Dictionary

 Miscarriage

-A miscarriage is an unexpected loss of pregnancy before the 20th week of pregnancy.
+A miscarriage is an unexpected loss of pregnancy before the 20th week.
 Most miscarriages happen very early in the pregnancy, often before a woman even knows she is pregnant.

+No matter when it occurs, losing a pregnancy can be difficult.
 Counseling may help you cope with your grief.
-Later, if you do decide to try again, work closely with your health care provider to lower the risks.
-Many women who have a miscarriage go on to have healthy babies.
+Later, if you decide to try to get pregnant again, talk with your provider to understand any risks.
+Many women who have a miscarriage go on to have healthy pregnancies later.

 NIH: National Institute of Child Health and Human Development